DavidLPearce/AvoidAttract/README.md

 Avoidance-Attraction Ratios in Program R

+This R package is operational; however, method is not the best.
+Suggest reading this manuscript on why AAR is not really any good: **https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.70134**

 ## Introduction

 Investigates the temporal avoidance or attraction of species using the time between detections of species A and species B.